 This document does not, and cannot, address every contingency that may occur.
 For example, an examiner may not have an opportunity to fully comply with its directives during a testimonial presentation due to circumstances beyond his or her control.
 In addition, this document does not prohibit the provision of conclusions in reports and testimony that fall outside of its stated scope.
-Finally, the substantive content of expert testimony may be dependent upon legal rules imposed by the court or jurisdiction in which it is offered.
+Finally, the substantive content of expert testimony may be subject to legal rules imposed by the court or jurisdiction in which the testimony is provided.